 Sometimes called a “creeper,” chickweed has a wiry, twisting vine that spreads out quickly, capable of overtaking your yard in just a few months.
 Its light green leaves and small white flowers are a sharp contrast to the fescue lawns of the South.
 Pre-emergent treatments should be applied by September to take care of this problem before it starts.

 Whole tomes have been written on the rivalry between lawn manicurists and this nefarious winter weed.
 Why?
-Because it doesn’t just look unsightly or affect the tidiness of your lawn, but rather bluegrass sweeps in and flourishes during the cold months when your grass is too weak to fight off an attack.
+It doesn’t just look unsightly or affect the tidiness of your lawn.
+Bluegrass sweeps in and flourishes during the cold months when your grass is too weak to fight off an attack.
 Once summer begins, it dies out and leaves you with a brown, bald lawn.

 For homeowners who don’t want to risk having to lay down new sod, preemergent is an important tool capable of solving your problems with the least investment.